 OpenAPI to LaTeX

-The workflow is to use this utility to generate the target LaTeX file, and run pdflatex
+The workflow is to use this process to generate the target LaTeX file, and run xelatex

 Structure